cholocmc/cholocmc/README.md

 But you can also call me [Cholo](https://www.cholocmc.com/)

-## Content Creator / Freediver / Singer / Dancer / etc. 😎
+## Software Engineer / Content Creator / Freediver / Singer / etc. 😎

 Follow me on all of my socials: **CHOLOCMC**, as well as [Spotify](https://open.spotify.com/artist/4LAtQG3Q0uA6CkD1gHo6ia)